A New Name

 (24) I’ve tried everything and nothing helps.
 I’m at the end of my rope.
 Is there no one who can do anything for me?
 Isn’t that the real question?

 So the war starts within.
 But there is good news.
-That war is already done.
-It’s finished.
-It was finished the day that Jesus died on the Cross.
+The war is over.
+Jesus said on the cross that the war was finished.
+Jesus won the war on the Cross.

 In that day, God set our sin from us, as far as the east is from the west.
-Our old man was drowned and we were born anew.
+We drowned the old man and were born anew.
 That’s the point of Romans 8:

 There is therefore now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.
 For God has done what the law, weakened by the flesh, could not do.

-For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
-For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
+… to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace. …the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
 Those who are in the flesh cannot please God.